AvulaDinesh29/Food-Donation-Management/README.md

 A comprehensive MERN stack application that connects food donors (restaurants, hotels, event organizers) with receivers (NGOs, charities, organizations) to reduce food waste in the hospitality industry.

+🌐 Live Demo
+You can view the live app here: Deployed URL

+⚠️ Note: The application is hosted externally and cannot be run or accessed directly from this GitHub repository.

 ## 🌟 Features

 ### For Donors